 The process of redemption of Mutual Fund SIP proceeds for NRI investors is not much different from that of resident individuals.

 Generally, the sale proceeds are directly credited to the holder’s account directly, or they are remitted through cheque in Indian Rupees.

-Dividend earned from the Mutual Fund SIP investments are repatriable.
+Dividends earned from the Mutual Fund SIP investments are repatriable.

 Exit Load – Mutual Fund SIP

 It is often that NRI investors feel that if they have been investing for say 3 years in Mutual Funds through the SIP route, then while redeeming the entire holding there will be no exit load.

 Here is an example of exit load computation at the time of redemption, for holdings less than 1 year.
 The quantum of exit load is assumed as 1 % of NAV.

-Mr. X has been investing Rs.
-2000/- every month for the last 2 years.
-As on 1st June 2017, he has 230 units, and as on 1st June 2018, he has 500 units.
+Example: Mr. X is an NRI who has been investing in Rs.
+2000/- every month for the last 2 years approximately (starting on 1st June 2021).

-If the NAV is Rs.50 as on 1st June 2018, then Mr. X will receive:
+If the NAV is Rs.50 as on 1st May 2023, then Mr. X will receive:

-Taxation – Mutual Fund SIP
+Mutual Fund SIP –Taxation

-As per prevalent Tax Laws in India, Mutual Fund SIPs are subjected to Capital Gains Tax as they are considered as Capital Assets.
+As per prevalent Tax Laws in India, Mutual Fund SIPs are subjected to Capital Gains Tax as they are considered Capital Assets.

 Long-Term & Short-Term

 For NRI investors, TDS is mandatorily deducted for any capital gains tax which may be due.

-NRIs can take the benefit of indexation where their Mutual Fund SIP Investments are attracting Capital Gains Tax.
+NRIs can take benefit of indexation where their Mutual Fund SIP Investments are attracting Capital Gains Tax.

-TDS (Tax Deducted at Source) Rates for NRI Mutual Fund Investors 2018-19
+TDS (Tax Deducted at Source) Rates for NRI Mutual Fund Investors 2023-24

 |Equity Oriented Mutual Fund SIPs||15 %||10 %|